vmprof/vmprof-python/README.md

 app = vmprof(get_wsgi_application())
 ```

-To profile request, you will have to add a query string value `vmprof` with `token` value.
-The presented snippet the token is `token` string, as for usecase will be:
+To profile a request, you will have to add a query string key `vmprof` with `token` value.
+Inside the presented snippet the token is the `token` string, as for usecase will be:

 http://localhost:8000?vmprof=token